Bruno-Grosso/Logistics_Network/README.md

 ```bash
 ./build/logistics
 ```
-*(Use the terminal menu to load the map and calculate a route via Dijkstra to generate the JSON payload).*

 **3. Launch the Live Radar (Frontend):**
 To avoid CORS blockages when reading local files, start a simple local server from the root directory: